NexPlayer/Unity-SDK/basic/error.md

     Method triggered by the **NexErrorCode** *PLAYER_ERROR_NOT_ACTIVATED_APP_ID*.

-    The current app ID is not activated for the NexPlayer™ SDK.
-If you encounter this error, please contact NexPlayer™ to license your app ID (see the section Technical Support Information).
+    The current app ID is not activated for the NexPlayer  SDK.
+If you encounter this error, please contact NexPlayer  to license your app ID (see the section Technical Support Information).

 - **protected virtual void ErrorNetwork()**